About West Trade Review

 West Trade Review is an imprint of Iron Oak Editions and is published quarterly (one print edition each spring and an online quarterly each summer, fall, and winter).
 We strive to put forth the best contemporary poetry, fiction, creative nonfiction (personal essays/memoir), and publish a mix of established and up and coming writers/artists.

-Our goal is to simply present to you the best art possible by both emerging and established creative minds.
 All work chosen for publication in our journal is from our slush pile with the exception of one poet and one prose writer selected for interview in our annual spring print edition.
 Although we offer expedited response and personalized feedback at a cost, free general submissions are always available the first week of each month from April to December.
 At other times there is a $3 submission charge to cover administrative costs.

 We are committed to the principles of diversity, equity, and inclusion, and want to hear from underrepresented voices of all types (cis and trans women, gender non-conforming, agender, non-binary, genderqueer, those who are two-spirit, people with disabilities, BIPOC, and LGBTQIA+).